The Sea-Wolf: Wolf Larsen

 Physically, Larsen is described as approximately 5 ft 10 in in height, with a massive build: broad shoulders and a deep chest.
 He displays tremendous strength throughout the story.
 Van Weyden describes Larsen as beautiful on more than one occasion, perfectly symmetrical, a perfect specimen of masculinity.
-Yet, despite this, his true strength is described as something more primal, more primitive, and animalistic.
+Yet his true strength is described as something more primal, more primitive, and animalistic.
 This animalistic strength is representative of London's belief in Social Darwinism; Wolf Larsen's body had adapted so that Larsen could best survive on the sea and among sailors.
 He is extremely intelligent, having taught himself a variety of fields, including mathematics, literature, science, philosophy, and technology.

 Larsen was born in Norway, though he is of Danish descent.
 He spent his entire life at sea: cabin-boy at twelve, ship's boy at fourteen, seaman at sixteen, able seaman at seventeen.
-It is unclear when he obtained the Ghost and became captain.
 He has several brothers, but only Death Larsen is mentioned.

 Larsen displays characteristics similar to what would later be described as sociopathy.
 He has absolutely no qualms about manipulating and bullying people to better serve his needs.
-He routinely takes men hostage, castaways such as van Weyden and seal hunters from other ships, and uses them to fill his own ranks when needed.
+He routinely takes men hostage, castaways such as Van Weyden and seal hunters from other ships, and uses them to fill his own ranks when needed.
 He murders and abuses people without hesitation, seeing no value in life.
-He enjoys the intellectual stimulation that van Weyden and Miss Brewster provide, but van Weyden describes their relationship as one between a king and his jester.
-According to van Weyden, he is only a toy to Larsen.
+He enjoys the intellectual stimulation that Van Weyden and Miss Brewster provide, but Van Weyden describes their relationship as one between a king and his jester.
+According to Van Weyden, he is only a toy to Larsen.
 The only other activities in which Larsen seems to find joy is facing death and being in extreme danger because it allows him to test himself; these dangerous situations range from storms on the ocean to tormenting or fighting his crew men.